We tend to know what we are talking about!

 What is a tactical flashlight?

 Before you start shopping around for your new tactical flashlight, you'd better understand what tactical flashlights are!
 When you start browsing some online shops like Amazon, you'll notice the word Tactical being used rather often.
-Some sellers call these types of flashilght also Military flashlights, or military grade flashlights.
-But in reality they are just regular flashlights.
-So, what make a flashlight a real Tactical Flashlight?
+Some sellers call these types of flashlights also Military flashlights or military-grade flashlights.
+But in reality, they are just regular flashlights.
+So, what makes a flashlight a real Tactical Flashlight?
 Why are tactical flashlights used by the military or police?

 - Should have 1 button to turn the light on and off with the same brightness!
 (Regular flashlights with 1 switch usually use the same button to change modes, but that isn't very handy in critical situations) where you should trust your flashlight and not skip modes from high to low for example.

 - Should have a strobe option that can be accessed quickly